-- (v) New social and environmental studies and requirements to obtain and keep mining concessions; - (vi) Authorization is required from the Ministry of Economy on any transfers of mining concessions; - (vii) Non-compliance with applicable laws will result in new penalties and cancellation of mining concessions; - (viii) Dismissal of any application for new concessions; and - (ix) Requirements for financial instruments, bonds, or collaterals to guarantee the rehabilitation, reclamation, prevention, mitigation, and compensation resulting from social and environmental impact assessments.
+- (i) Duration of new mining concession titles; - (ii) The process to obtain new mining concessions that includes a process of public tender: - (iii) Conditions on water use and its availability as it relates to mining concessions; - (iv) The elimination of "free land and first applicant" practice; - (v) New social and environmental studies and requirements to obtain and keep mining concessions; - (vi) Authorization is required from the Ministry of Economy on any transfers of mining concessions; - (vii) Non-compliance with applicable laws will result in new penalties and cancellation of mining concessions; - (viii) Dismissal of any application for new concessions; and - (ix) Requirements for financial instruments, bonds, or collaterals to guarantee the rehabilitation, reclamation, prevention, mitigation, and compensation resulting from social and environmental impact assessments.

-The Decree is expected to have an impact on the Company's operations in Mexico including its ability to acquire and transfer mining concessions, to operate it prospect generation business without significant cost, to attract partners to advance exploration on projects, and to operate without significant unknown risks.
+The Decree has negatively impacted the Company's operations in Mexico including inhibiting its ability to acquire and transfer mining concessions, to operate it prospect generation business without significant cost, to attract partners to advance exploration on projects, and to operate without significant unknown risks.
 The Senators of the main opposition parties including the National Action Party, the Institutional Revolutionary Party, and the Party of the Democratic Revolution have filed a constitutional action against the Decree on June 7, 2023.
-The Company has also filed amparo lawsuits to challenge the constitutionality of the Decree which to date has received definitive suspension for its outstanding claim applications.
-This allows the Company to proceed with acquiring outstanding mining concession titles.
+The Company has also filed amparos lawsuits to challenge the constitutionality of the Decree which to date has received definitive suspension for its outstanding claim applications.
 Other amparos have either been denied, appealed, or are pending decision by the District Courts in Mexico.
+The Company has paused all exploration and generative operations in Mexico due to these uncertainties.